CrescentJiao/Crescent-Jiao.github.io/_pages/about.md

 I graduated from Faculty of education <a href="https://english.bnu.edu.cn/">Beijing Normal University (BNU) (北京师范大学)</a> with a Master’s degree in Educational Technology ,  advised by Prof. <a href="https://www.researchgate.net/profile/Su-Cai" target="_blank"> Su Cai</a>.
 I was a research assistant in <a href="https://www.researchgate.net/lab/VR-AR-Education-Lab-Su-Cai" target="_blank"> "AR/VR+Education" Lab.

-I won the national Scholarship (1 candidates each year).
-I am honored to be one of the chairs of the AERA committee.

 My research interest includes learning analytics, AR, formative assessment and collaborative learning.
 I have published 10+ papers at the journals and international conferences related to educational technology.
+I am honored to be present my papers in top conferences, such as AERA, ICALT,ICBL, ICCE and so on.

 # 🎓 Research Interests